-Shore Corps is a leadership program for local high school students ages 15-19.
-The paid internships are limited to (10)positions per cycle (Spring, Fall, Summer) and are designed to give high school students a greater level of choice, responsibility and challenge.
-Summer intern hours are 9-4 PM Monday, Wednesday and Friday July 8th to August 9th.
+Shore Corps is an environmental leadership program for high school students in the Rockaways, ages 15-19 focused on environmental stewardship and community development.
+The paid internships are limited to (15) positions per cycle (Spring, Fall, Summer) and are designed to teach high school students to advocate for their themselves and the environment by addressing challenges and issues within their community.

-The program is focused on the principles of environmental justice and community development and serves as a platform for teens to cultivate a road map for their high school and post-high school journey, demonstrate leadership skills and inspire young people through science, engineering and art.
+The program serves as a platform for teens to cultivate a road map for their high school and post-high school journey, demonstrate leadership skills and inspire other young people in their community.

 As a champion for arts and science education, Keneisha brings to us a successful track record that ranges from her experience at the Brooklyn Museum to specialized hands-on learning.
 She has been a lead educator for RWA for over three years in environmental arts and urban gardening.
 Hear more about Keneisha's story.